About Victoria Grace

-Victoria started playing polo when she was about 9 years old and represented England internationally when she was 17 years old, captaining the U21 Team to the East Coast of the U.S., where they won 7 out of the 8 matches played.
-Victoria has continued to play as an amateur and then professionally, at the highest levels of the sport, around the world.
+Victoria started playing polo when she was 9 years old and was selected to represented England at 17 yrs, when she captained the U21 team to the East Coast of the U.S., winning 7 out of the 8 matches they played.
+Victoria continued to play polo as an amateur player and then professionally, competing at the highest levels of the sport and since then has competed around the world.

-After graduating from Bristol University with a Bachelor of Science, Victoria decided to make a career in polo and co-founded, alongside her father Peter Grace OBE, the Ascot Park Polo Club.
-As managing director, Victoria focused on the growth and development of the members polo club and the training centre, which became the largest training centre in the world for polo, teaching over 2,500 people each year how to play and improve their game.
+After graduating from Bristol University with a Bachelor of Science, Victoria decided to make a career in polo and alongside her father Peter Grace OBE, she co-founded Ascot Park Polo Club, in Surrey, UK.
+As managing director for 25 years, Victoria focused on the growth and development of the polo club and the training centre, which she grew to become the largest training centre in the world for polo, teaching over 2,500 people each year how to play polo and improve their game.

-Victoria was vice-chairman of the International Women’s Polo Association whose prime aims were to encourage and promote more women to learn and play polo worldwide and improve their game.
+Victoria was vice-chairman of the International Women’s Polo Association whose prime aims were to encourage and promote more women to learn to play polo worldwide and help them improve their game.

-Victoria pioneered and established the Corporate ‘Learn to Play’ and ‘Have a Go’ polo days as a unique event for the hospitality and team-building industry in the UK.
+Victoria pioneered and established the Corporate ‘Learn to Play’ polo and ‘Have a Go’ unique events for the hospitality and team-building industry in the UK.

 Victoria’s father, Peter Russell Grace (1938 – 2013), was awarded an OBE (Officer of the Most Excellent Order of the British Empire) for services to polo.
 An OBE is an order of chivalry established in 1917, recognising merit, gallantry and service.
 Honours are given to people from all walks of life and all sections of society who have made a difference to their community and played a distinguished role in their field.
 The OBE award to Peter Grace is unprecedented in history, being the first honours awarded to a figurehead of polo.